Anthropic's Claude 4 Announced: New AI Capabilities for Coding, Agents, and Claude Code in VS Code / IntelliJ

 Both models are available on:

-The Claude 4 release represents a significant advancement for developers building AI-powered applications:
+Claude 4 matters for developers building AI-powered applications:

 Sustained performance for complex tasks: The ability to work continuously for hours enables entirely new categories of AI applications.